sdether/happenstance/README.md

 ## Content Signing

-To generate or check a SHA256 signature hash for a json body in happenstance, the key value pairs are appended in alphanumeric order, skipping the `sig` key.
+To generate or check a SHA256 signature hash for a json body in happenstance, the key value pairs are appended in alphanumeric order.
 Compound values are appended as if they were simply keys in the parent object.
-The resulting string is hashed and then signed with the private key.

 Keys that start with underscore are ommitted from signature calculation.
 This is done so that downstream consumers of messages can attach meta-data without invalidating the signature and clearly separates non-trusted keys from trusted keys.
+The resulting string is hashed and then signed with the private key.